amanech51/Strava_to_ArcGIS_Dashboard/README.md

 &nbsp

 With the line Feature Class, <b>activities.csv</b>, and <b>streams.csv</b> you can create the ArcGIS Dashboard.
-I have added Arcade expressions that I used to produce the dashboard.
+I also added Arcade expressions that I used to create the dashboard.